top of page

 1. Length/duration of the internship

-If you are looking for an internship that is year-round but offers you enough flexibility to work on school and test prep, make sure you look for opportunities with such duration.
+If you are looking for a year-round internship that offers enough flexibility to work on school and test prep, make sure you look for opportunities with such duration.
 Summer internships are the most popular amongst high school students, as you can work on-site and devote more time to your work due to a relatively less packed summer schedule.
 Additionally, micro internships that last only a few hours may demonstrate lower initiative or a less committed experience than one that lasts a few months (such as Ladder Internships).

 2. Commitment and responsibilities